MicroEJ/VEEPortQualificationTools/tests/README.rst

 A Test Suite Project requires configurations:

-- In MicroEJ SDK, import the Test Suite Project in your workspace.
+- In the SDK, import the Test Suite Project in your workspace.
 - Create the local ``config.properties`` file.
 Copy the ``config.properties.tpl`` to ``config.properties``.
 - Open the ``config.properties`` file.
 - Fill the options marked as ``[required]``, particularly:

-  - Target Platform: set ``target.platform.dir`` to the absolute path of the Platform being tested (the parent folder of the ``release.properties`` file and the platform sources, see `Setup a Platform for Tests <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/testsuite.html#setup-a-platform-for-tests>`__),
+  - Target VEE Port: set ``target.platform.dir`` to the absolute path of the VEE Port being tested (the parent folder of the ``release.properties`` file and the VEE Port sources, see `Setup a Platform for Tests <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/testsuite.html#setup-a-platform-for-tests>`__),
-  - `BSP Connection <https://docs.microej.com/en/latest/PlatformDeveloperGuide/platformCreation.html#bsp-connection>`_: check the Platform specific documentation to get the kind of configured BSP connection.
+  - `BSP Connection <https://docs.microej.com/en/latest/VEEPortingGuide/platformCreation.html#bsp-connection>`_: check the VEE Port specific documentation to get the kind of configured BSP connection.
-  - Trace Redirection (if the Platform requires output traces redirection): set options in sync with the Serial to Socket Transmitter options.
+  - Trace Redirection (if the VEE Port requires output traces redirection): set options in sync with the Serial to Socket Transmitter options.

 - Check `Application Options <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/applicationOptions.html>`_ declared in ``validation/microej-testsuite-common.properties``.
   By default, options are initialized with suitable values to successfully execute the whole Test Suite and should not be changed.